 The 12-month transition period following the UK’s departure from the EU came to an end on 31st December 2020.
 The UK officially left the European Union with a deal in place.
 Under the deal negotiated with the EU, the UK will no longer participate in the Erasmus+ scheme.

 Does this mean I won't receive my Erasmus+ grant in 2021?
 No. You will still receive your Erasmus+ grant in 2021.
 While the UK will no longer participate in the Erasmus+ scheme, the Erasmus+ projects that were already in place before Brexit will continue until their expiry.
 UK beneficiaries of Erasmus+ funding, including the University of Bath, will continue to take part in grants awarded under the current Erasmus+ scheme until their end date, even if it is after 2020.

-Has the University of Bath secured Erasmus+ funding for 2020/2021?
+Has the University of Bath secured Erasmus+ funding for 2021/2022?
 Yes.
 The University of Bath has secured Erasmus+ funding to the end of the first semester of the 2021/2022 academic year.
 The duration of the 2020 Erasmus+ project was recently extended to May 2023 which will give us more time to spend the funding that is available, however the call for applications for 2021-22 is now closed.

 What will happen after the current Erasmus+ project comes to an end?
 The UK government has announced a brand new programme called the Turing Scheme which will replace the Erasmus+ scheme.
 Further details of the Turing scheme are still to be released however, it is intended to fund student study exchange and work placements globally.